nortakales/vscode-daily-bullet-notes/README.md

 4. As I work on tasks throughout the day, I update their status.
 If I work on something unplanned, I add it to my list with the appropriate status.
 5. At the start of each day, I copy the previous day's list.
 I remove tasks that are done `[x]` or no longer needed `[-]`, and keep all other tasks.
 All these tasks will start with an empty `[ ]`, and I will immediately update their status as needed (e.g. if I already know something is blocked for the day).

-Below these daily tasks, I also keep a few lists.
+Below these daily tasks, I also keep a few lists or notes.
 These are just small lists meant to help me track things that might not make sense in the context of a particular day.
-Examples are tasks on my "backburner", ideas for upcoming hackathons, or career goals.
+Examples are tasks on my "backburner", ideas for upcoming hackathons, career goals or inspirational quotes.

 The main benefits of this method to me are:
 1. **Simple** - no fancy apps, just a text file
 2. **Searchable** - just hit Ctrl+F and find anything
-3. **Fast** - no process to get in your way
+3. **Fast** - no fancy process or system to get in your way
-4. **Scalable** - archive older years in separate files
+4. **Scalable** - archive older years in a separate file to keep your main log small
 5. **Portable** - use any service to sync your file wherever you desire

+## Getting Started

+1. Get this extension
+2. Run [New DBM File](command:daily-bullet-notes.newFile) to create a new file from a template that will get you started

 ## Extension Features